hmusta/libcount/README.md

-The current (alpha) implementation does not implement sparse register storage as described in the paper referenced above; it employs a flat array of 8 bit registers, and thus the storage required to calculate cardinality is approximately (precision ^ 2) bytes.
+The current (alpha) implementation does not implement sparse register storage as described in the paper referenced above; it employs a flat array of 8 bit registers, and thus the storage required to calculate cardinality is approximately (2 ^ precision) bytes.

 The author of the library is investigating whether there is substantial benefit to sparse storage for normal use cases.
 Since the worst case